Autodesk/molecular-simulation-tools/interactive-sim/README.md

 see [LAMMPS](http://lammps.sandia.gov/doc/Manual.html) for the powerful underlying software see [Emscripten](http://kripken.github.io/emscripten-site/) to find out how we brought C++ into the web

-> Welcome to Interactive Simulation web page developed by Autodesk's BioNano group.
+> Welcome to Interactive Simulation web page developed by Autodesk's Life Sciences group.
 This webpage allows powerful simulation tool to run on your browser on-the-go.
 You no longer need to install the tools on your computer to run molecular dynamics.
 The webpage allows you to run complicated simulations on your browser with just a button click.

 <br />